 Also of interest is that Fairfax Station has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Fairfax Station is a great place for families with children to consider.
 First of all, many other families with children live here, making Fairfax Station a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Fairfax Station has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Fairfax Station’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Fairfax Station’s overall crime rate is lower than average for the country.

 The per capita income in Fairfax Station in 2018 was $73,267, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $293,068 for a family of four.

 Fairfax Station is a very ethnically-diverse town.
 The people who call Fairfax Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfax Station residents report their race to be White, followed by Asian.
 Important ancestries of people in Fairfax Station include Irish, English, Italian, and Polish.